Chronos Plugins

 π¦ Official Pluginsβ

-Plugin Names | Imports Statements | Methods Registered |
+| Plugin Names | Imports Statements | Methods Registered |

-relativeTimePlugin | getRelativeYear, getRelativeMonth, getRelativeWeek, getRelativeDay, getRelativeHour, getRelativeMinute, getRelativeSecond, getRelativeMilliSecond, compare, isToday, isTomorrow, isYesterday | |
+relativeTimePlugin | compare, getRelativeYear, getRelativeMonth, getRelativeWeek, getRelativeDay, getRelativeHour, getRelativeMinute, getRelativeSecond, getRelativeMilliSecond, isToday, isTomorrow, isYesterday | |

-timeZonePlugin | timeZone, getTimeZoneNameShort | |
+timeZonePlugin | timeZone, getTimeZoneName, getTimeZoneNameShort | |

 fromNowPlugin | fromNow | |